 Let entryShortTerm be a variable ranging over all reference entries that are currently marked as "used for short-term reference" and which have a value of temporal_id equal to or lower than the temporal_id of the current picture.
 When some values of entryShortTerm are present having PicOrderCnt( entryShortTerm ) less than PicOrderCnt( CurrPic ), these values of entryShortTerm are placed at the beginning of refPicList0 in descending order of PicOrderCnt( entryShortTerm ).
 All of the remaining values of entryShortTerm (when present) are then appended to refPicList0 in ascending order of PicOrderCnt( entryShortTerm ).
 Then, the entryShortTerm is further sorted as follow:

-For (ii = last index of entryShortTerm to 0)
+For (ii = 1 to the last index of entryShortTerm)

 Set jj = ii;